Home / Reviews / Herman Miller Aeron

 Is the Aeron good for gaming?

-How does the Aeron handle different body temperatures?
+How does the Aeron handle body temperature?

 Final Verdict